Gauthamph/Image_Processing_CUDA/README.md

 Executed all programs on nVidia Jetson nano.
-You may need freeimage package, on Ubuntu you can istall by command 'sudo apt-get install libfreeimage3 libfreeimage-dev'
+You may need freeimage package, on Ubuntu you can install by command 'sudo apt-get install libfreeimage3 libfreeimage-dev'

 Steps to Execute